 Harvey Kurzweil is a litigation partner in Winston & Strawn’s New York office.
 Mr. Kurzweil has acted as lead trial counsel in a large number of major litigations for many years, in cases involving exposure in the hundreds of millions to billions of dollars.
 Mr. Kurzweil has been lead counsel in areas as diverse as antitrust, intellectual property, insurance coverage, securities, contested works of art, defamation, ERISA, and consumer class actions, and has been nationally recognized for many years.

 - Complex Commercial Litigation: Lead counsel in the representation of The Travelers in the coverage litigation arising out of the destruction of the World Trade Center.
 Lead trial counsel in Coalition for Fair Lumber Imports Executive Committee v.
 United States, a constitutional challenge to the dispute resolution procedures of NAFTA.
 In Insurance Alliances Group, Inc. v.
 Mutual of New York—obtained a jury verdict in favor of defendant in a two-week jury trial in which the plaintiff alleged that Mutual of New York breached a written agreement and an oral joint venture, committed fraud, and attempted to destroy the plaintiff’s business.
 Achieved a favorable settlement after three weeks of trial in the matter of Frank B. Hall v.
 Nissan Motor Acceptance Corporation, involving placement by Hall of nationwide collateral protection coverage for all Nissan automobiles sold or leased in the United States.
 Hartigan v.
 Minskoff—successfully represented an institutional lender in a several-week jury trial on breach of contract claim seeking damages for failure to comply with a guarantee of completion of a large office building.
 Empire v.
 Timeplex—successfully represented defendant Timeplex in a four-week trial in a complex contractual dispute relating to the sale of classified defense equipment to the Government of Israel.
 Tesoro Petroleum Corporation v.
 Coastal—obtained a jury verdict for plaintiff in a three-week jury trial arising out of the sale of a large quantity of gasoline.
 Lead counsel in the representation of The MONY Group in class action litigations involving sales practices for life insurance policies, known generally as the “vanishing premium” cases.
 Represented a major financial institution in major litigation against a private equity firm.
 Represented a major cable TV provider in high-profile litigation against a content provider.
+Current matters include representation of FM Global in various matters relating to Superstorm Sandy and representation of Virginia Surety in various class actions relating to sale of accident and sickness insurance coverage.

 - Antitrust Litigation: Lead trial counsel in major litigations for many years.
 Mr. Kurzweil was lead trial counsel for a major pharmaceutical manufacturer in a landmark ten-week jury trial in which the court granted defendants’ motion for judgment as a matter of law.
 In that case (In re Brand Name Prescription Drugs Antitrust Litigation), potential damages in the billions were sought along with injunctive relief, arising out of claims that various pharmaceutical manufacturers and wholesalers had conspired to deprive retail pharmacies of discounts for brand name prescription drugs.
 Represented certain regulated common carriers in a six-month jury trial on charges of illegal monopolization of telephone terminal equipment.
 Represented a major wholesale distributor of magazines and periodicals in an antitrust action brought by a French publishing conglomerate, alleging monopolization and restraint of trade.
 Represented a major health care provider in several restraint of trade cases.